-The policy amendments reflect the requirement to provide SANGS to relieve recreational pressure on the Birklands & Billhaugh SAC and to reflect the requirement to adopt a risk based approach to protect the Sherwood Forest ppSPA.
+The policy amendments reflect the requirement to provide SANGS to relieve recreational pressure on the Birklands & Billhaugh SAC and to reflect the requirement to adopt a risk-based approach to protect the Sherwood Forest ppSPA.
+The amendments also address potential flood risk identified in the SFRA.